ParichayDidwania/multiplayer-shooter/README.md

 - **Team-based Gameplay**: Coordinate with your teammates and devise strategic plans to achieve dominance on the battlefield.
 Effective communication and teamwork are vital in outsmarting your opponents and securing victory.

+- **Proximity Sound**: Immerse yourself in the game with realistic audio effects.
+The Proximity Sound feature dynamically adjusts the sound based on the proximity of in-game events, enhancing the overall immersion and providing valuable audio cues for gameplay.

 - **Websockets and NodeJS Backend**: Shadow Ops utilizes websockets for seamless real-time communication between players for events that require **reliability**.
 The backend is built on NodeJS, providing a robust foundation for smooth gameplay and a reliable multiplayer experience.

 - **UDP with WebRTC Backend using Geckos.io**: Shadow Ops utilizes WebRTC for seamless real-time communication between players for events that can afford **unreliability** in order to achieve less latency.
 Events such as position updates, bullet shots, and bomb pick/drop are being sent and received via UDP.
 Geckos.io offers real-time client/server communication over UDP using WebRTC and Node.js